theo4u/realtimeNgTable/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Deployment
 Using `gh-pages` to host our angular app.
-All thanks to
-* [angular-cli-ghpages](https://github.com/angular-schule/angular-cli-ghpages) for pushing to gh-page 👍, check `deploy script` [package.json](package.json)
+Run `npm run deploy` to build and send to gh-pages

-## Further help
+## Built With

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+* [Pusher](https://pusher.com/) - APIs to enable devs building realtime features
+* [Angular](https://angular.io/) - Frontend framework that makes it easy to build  application with the web
+* [Express](https://expressjs.com/) - Used for our APIs server